reaganhsmith/CSE212/3-Sets.md

 set3 = fruit_set & grocery_set;
 print(set3); # Returns: {'mangos', 'apples'}
 ```
-The second method works better because nothing needs to be downloaded.

 **Union of TWO Sets**
 We can also unite 2 different sets together.
 This is done in 2 ways: